adibarra/fintasy/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please describe what changes this PR introduces and why they're needed. -->

+- Added this...
+- Removed that...
+- Changed those...

 ### Checklist

+<!-- Fill in the checkboxes like this [x] -->

 Before submitting the PR, make sure you have done the following:

-<!-- Fill in the checkboxes like this [x] -->

 - [ ] Updated `README.md` and/or `/docs`, if applicable
-- [ ] Ran the linter and fixed all issues, if applicable
 - [ ] Added tests for the changes, if applicable